nus-cs2113-AY2122S1/tp/docs/UserGuide.md

   - **Task recurrence ``**:
     - A task can either have `none`, `daily`, `weekly`, `monthly`, or `yearly` recurrence.
     - This value determines how often a task recurs.
-        >💡 **Note**: Tasks with a recurrence will automatically be recurred to the next date that has not occured yet every time you list them!
+        >💡 **Note**: Tasks with a recurrence will automatically be recurred to the next date that has not occured yet every time you list them.
   - **Task date field**:
     - For a `Todo`, it represents the date and time to do the task.
     - For a `Deadline`, it represents the due date of the task.